-A: A pocket hole jig is worth it.
-As long as you get a durable one, the jig will ease up the stress of making pocket holes in your woodwork.
+A pocket hole jig is worth it.
+As long as you get a durable one, the jig will ease up the stress of making pocket holes in your wood slabs.

-A: We take care of our woodworking jigs the same way we care for other tools.
+We take care of our fine woodworking jigs the same way we care for other tools.
 They must be cleaned after each use and safely stored away from contact with liquid.